Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Scripts/Test-Scripts.md

 A specific response can be triggered when testing a Commerce Hub integration in the sandbox environment by entering a specific `total` in the `amount` object using the test cards below.

 <!-- theme: example -->
 >Street, Postal Code and Cardholder verification cannot be tested at the same time.
+The default response of _NONE_ will return for the fields not tested.

 | Card Type | Card Number | Expiration Date | Security Code |
 | ----- | ---- | ----------- | ------------ |